yeswici/FuzzyAI/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to the FZAI Fuzzer, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/your-username/fzai-fuzzer/blob/main/CONTRIBUTING.md) file.
+If you would like to contribute to the FZAI Fuzzer, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/cyberark/FuzzyAI/blob/main/CONTRIBUTING.md) file.

 ## License

-The FZAI Fuzzer is released under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](https://github.com/your-username/fzai-fuzzer/blob/main/LICENSE) file for more details.
+The FZAI Fuzzer is released under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+See the [LICENSE](https://github.com/cyberark/FuzzyAI/blob/main/LICENSE) file for more details.

 ## Contact

-If you have any questions or suggestions regarding the FZAI Fuzzer, please feel free to contact us at [fzai-fuzzer@example.com](mailto:fzai-fuzzer@example.com).
+If you have any questions or suggestions regarding the FZAI Fuzzer, please feel free to contact us at [fzai@cyberark.com](mailto:fzai@cyberark.com).